JoshMayerr/agentication/README.md

 # Agentication: Turning Session-Based APIs Into OAuth APIs Programmatically

+OAuth is the only solution to delegated authorization for agents that works well today.
+However, there is an extremely short list of services today that support OAuth.
+Therefore, in order to increase the secure capabilities of agents, it is important to increase the number of OAuth APIs.
+That's what Agentication tries to do.
+From the developer's perspective, they can build client applications on top of LinkedIn/X/JetBlue, for example, as if the real backend APIs were OAuth.

 Agentication is a tool designed to seamlessly convert APIs into OAuth APIs using session-captures and a reverse proxy.
 This allows developers to leverage the security and convenience of OAuth without having to manually refactor their existing session-based API implementations.

 ## Features